SurajVishwakarma333/LoginSQLite/README.md

 # LoginSQLite
 In this project i created login page for Users(contains username, password and re-type password).
 Which stored the data in database using SQLite.

-This is what my home page look like
+This is what my Login_in home page look like